Podcastindex-org/legal/TermsOfService.md

 ## Section 3: Your API Clients

 1. **API Clients and Monitoring** - The APIs are designed to help you enhance your websites and applications ("API Client(s)").
-YOU AGREE THAT PODCAST INDEX MAY MONITOR USE OF THE APIS TO ENSURE QUALITY, IMPROVE PODCAST INDEX PRODUCTS AND SERVICES, AND VERIFY YOUR COMPLIANCE WITH THE TERMS.
+You agree that Podcast Index may monitor use of the APIs to ensure quality, improve Podcast Index products and services, and verify your compliance with the terms.
 This monitoring may include Podcast Index accessing and using your API Client, for example to identify security issues that could affect Podcast Index or its users.
 You will not interfere with this monitoring.
 Podcast Index may use any technical means to overcome such interference.
 Podcast Index may suspend access to the APIs by you or your API